salt-formulas/salt-formula-grafana/README.rst

           renderer: flot
         showTitle: true

-The modified version of Grafana dashboard format that supports character interpolation.
+The modified version of Grafana dashboard format with dictionary declarations.
+Please note that dictionary keys are only for logical separation and are not displayed in generated dashboards.

 .. code-block:: yaml